 Below is the window you should see after typing “localhost” into the browser and hitting enter:

-Once you get things squared away with WordPress being installed and you reach the dashboard in the back-end (pictured below) it’s time to go and install the WordPress eCommerce plugin WooCommerce.
+After you install WordPress, you will reach the dashboard in the back-end (pictured above).
+It’s now time to go and install the WordPress eCommerce plugin WooCommerce.

 If you aren’t familiar with the most popular eCommerce plugin designed for WordPress, you’re about to be.
 As of the end of 2016, WooCommerce has been powering 42% of all online stores and continues to grow its user base.
 WooCommerce allows you to get setup with the basic necessities offline before spending any money.
 You will be able to take and upload product photos, write descriptions and add all the information necessary to start selling.